tm-pham/mind_aim1_descriptive_paper/README.md

 `mind_aim2-1_function_df_inc.R`: This function is a helper function to compute the incidence of a pre-specified outcome. <br>
 `mind_aim2-1_function_aapc.R`: This function is a helper function to compute the AAPC based on the output of the GEE analysis. <br>
 `packages.R`: This file loads all necessary packages. <br>

+## Data for GEE analysis
+Individual-level patient and facility data cannot be provided due to VA Privacy Practices.
+Data scaffolds, i.e., empty dataset with the column names present for the GEE analysis are provided in `data/data_scaffolds/`.
+They represent how the data used in the above runfile have to look like to run the analysis.
+Corresponding data dictionaries are provided in `data/data_dictionaries/`.